 From an outsourcing partner perspective, discovery is a crucial step to minimize the risks of:

-At Edvantis, we host client discovery sessions for all managed projects.
+At Edvantis, we host client discovery sessions for all Fixed-price Projects.
 But this step can drive positive outcomes for other types of engagements too.

 Benefits of a Discovery Phase